 The Monymusk Reliquary belongs to a small group of early Christian house-shaped reliquaries.
 Reliquaries housed the precious relics of Christian saints, although the Monymusk Reliquary is now empty.

 The house-shaped design of the reliquary is similar to an illumination of the Temple of Jerusalem in the Book of the Kells.
-One of two enameled hinge plates survive that would have attached a strap so that the Reliquary could be carried, possibly around the neck.
+Only one of two enamelled hinge plates survive, it would have been attached a strap so that the Reliquary could be carried, possibly around the neck.